Tellusant/docs/articles-posts/income-distribution-research-proposal.md

 Income brackets can, e.g., be seen as poor, lower, lower-middle, middle, upper-middle, upper classes.

-Later, a nonlinear differential may be applied if results are promising.
+Later, a nonlinear differential equation (already defined by Tellusant) may be applied if results are promising.

 ### Validation